 Cerebral palsy is a common childhood disability that affects over 18 million people worldwide and over 800,000 people in the United States.
 A child is born with cerebral palsy every hour and it is a lifelong condition that has no known cure.
 It is not one illness but a range of motor control issues that include an inability to control the head, poor posture, weakness, and an inability to sit, walk, or crawl.
 It can also cause seizures, problems with vision and hearing, and malnutrition over the long run.

 Was your child diagnosed with cerebral palsy?
 Contact a Fort Lauderdale cerebral palsy lawyer today by calling the Birth Injury Lawyers Group at (800) 222-9529 for a free, no-obligation consultation.
 Brain damage, regardless of the cause, is usually permanent.
 This means cerebral palsy that is related to a birth injury is a permanent condition, and the affected individual will likely require long-term therapy, rehabilitative care, and maybe even surgery, all at significant cost.
+If you’ve received a diagnosis of cerebral palsy from a medical professional, it’s important to contact the Birth Injury Lawyers group today.

 For a free legal consultation with Fort Lauderdale Cerebral Palsy lawyer, call 1-800-222-9529